fillumina/LCS/README.md

 The project is divided in 4 (maven) modules:

 1. `lcs-helper` defines some common interfaces
-2. `lcs-test-util` contains a test suit to make it sure that every algorithm is correct.
+2. `lcs-test-util` contains a test suite to be sure that every algorithm is correct.
 3. `lcs-algorithm` contains the implementation of many different LCS algorithms.
 There is also a performance test to compare them